 When it comes to residential properties, here are the house prices you can expect at present and what you have to borrow if you want to put down a 20% deposit:

 |Where?||Median Sale Price||20% Deposit||80% Loan|

-No matter what LVR you have on your home loan or the purpose of the loan, it’s important to make sure your loan provides outstanding value in terms of features and fees.
-CANSTAR’s star ratings can help you compare home loans quickly and easily.
-In 2016, we researched and rated 58 home loan products from 10 providers in New Zealand.
+No matter what LVR you have on your home loan, or the purpose of the loan, it’s important to make sure your loan provides outstanding value in terms of features and fees.
+Canstar’s comparison tools can help you compare home loans quickly and easily.
+Use our free comparison tool below, to see what’s happening in the home loan market.